Not all law firm website content is friendly to the potential clients that attorneys are trying to attract.

 Be clear when you write.
 Write shorter sentences and paragraphs.
 Avoid difficult terminology when possible.

-If a topic is complex, consider breaking it up into segments.
+If a topic is extremely complex, consider breaking it up into segments.
 You may want to write multiple substantive pages or blog posts for the topic.
 By doing so, potential clients can grasp one concept at a time without feeling overwhelmed.

 Slang, colloquial terms, and local place names